South Portland Progress

 Pursue power purchase agreements (PPAs) to reach 100% renewable energy for city facilities ahead of state renewable portfolio standard (RPS) schedule.

-Update: Three new solar projects at the Community Center, capped landfill, and an off-sight project will offset more than 85% of municipal electricity usage (updated March 2023)
+Update: Solar arrays at Hamlin Building, South Portland Community Center, capped landfill, and an off-sight project offset close to 80% of municipal electricity usage.
+(Updated Dec 2023)

 Key Milestones: All municipal electricity use met by renewable energy by 2032